apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 - For categorizing you can use tags

 # Session 6
-- Network Throughput is divides by (/) 1000 for getting Kb, Mb, etc but Disk space is divides by (/) 1024 for getting Kb, Mb, etc
+- By regulatory definition, Network Throughput is divides by (/) 1000 for getting Kb, Mb, etc but Disk space is divides by (/) 1024 for getting Kb, Mb, etc
 - in Units of zabbix, B (for bite) divides by 1024 for human readability and b (for bitee) divides by 1000 for human readability

+- Update interval is maximum 24 h

 ---